mutationpp/Mutationpp/docs/installation.md

 ```

 **MacOS**<br>
-Add the following lines to your `.bash_profile` file in your home directory.
+Add the following lines to your `.bash_profile` (since macOS Catalina the default shell is `zsh`, so you have to modify your `.zprofile`) file in your home directory.
 ```
 export MPP_DIRECTORY=path_to_mutation++_directory
 export MPP_DATA_DIRECTORY=$MPP_DIRECTORY/data